1jour1vin

 Bettane & Desseauve

-Aged 12 months in barrels, Givry Clos de Mortières expresses itself through greedy, fruity aromas with a hint of violet.
-On the palate, the dominant fruity character is sustained by supple tannins.
-A very pleasant wine to accompany red meats and strong cheeses.
+Aged for 12 months in barrels, Givry Clos de Mortières expresses itself through delicious fruity aromas with a hint of violet.
+On the palate, the dominant fruity character is supported by supple tannins.
+A very pleasant wine that pairs well with red meats and strong cheeses.

-Buy your Ferté wines at the best price on private sale!
+Buy your Ferté wines at the best price in a private sale!

 Rated site